 When I was younger, I used to love having friends over for a theme night.
 We would pick a movie, dress up to match the movie, and eat food that is featured in the movie or in the place the movie is set.
 For instance, one day we watched The Birdcage and ate Cuban food since it was set in Miami (and, well, I’m Cuban so it was fun to cook).
 This is thankfully something that you could easily pull off with the people living with you or even over Zoom, so long as you invite all of your friends to cook dishes that would still match the movie.

 14. Tackle a Family Project

 Maybe it’s not the most fun thing in the world to do chores during a staycation but it CAN make you feel better in the long run.
-That’s why my husband and I are tackling organizing our garage as part of our staycation.
+That’s why my husband and I are tackling re-organizing the shelving in our backroom as part of our staycation.
 You can do something similar to spruce up your home.
 After all, we all have stuff we’d love to tackle and never make time for, right?
 The best part is that you can tackle that family project over several days so that you still have plenty of actual relaxing time.

 15. Plan a Day of ZERO Plans

 Okay, this might sound revolutionary but how about you plan a day of… no plans?
 Instead of saying, Tomorrow I will wake up and do a spa day, or on Tuesday, we will get together for a Netflix party, make sure to leave at least one day of your staycation where you plan to do absolutely nothing.
 You can still end up doing some of the stuff on this list, so long as you go where the wind takes you and just do whatever you want at the moment.
 Even if that means taking your third nap of the day.